StrasburgVirginia Civil War Campsite

 U.S. Buckle from the Battle of Antietam

-Eagle I for Infantry button from the battle and encampment of Strasburg Virginia
+Eagle I for Infantry button from a

 Civil War Heelplate made of iron these were used under the boot or shoe for traction.